ethsecurity/berlin-workshop/README.md

 ### Proposed Tasks

-- [ ] Decide on which delivery platform to use
+- [x] Decide on which delivery platform to use
+  * We decided on gitbook for delivery.
 - [ ] Decide on front page data and layout
 - [ ] Decide on how to divide into sections
 - [ ] Decide on data and layout of sections